Gifted and Talented Coordinator: Alfred Orecchio

-The Weehawken Township School District has formed a Gifted and Talented Committee that is comprised of 1 reading specialist, 1 supervisor, 1 principal, 1 child study team member and 2 teachers.
+The Weehawken Township School District has formed a Gifted and Talented Committee that is composed of 1 supervisor, 1 principal, 1 child study team member, and 2 other staff members.
 The school-based GT Committee’s purpose is to identify and match students to the appropriate levels of service; to educate the staff, parents, and community on the characteristics of gifted learners; and to monitor the progress and services provided at the school level.

 The purpose of identification is to locate those exceptional students who require special programming in order to reach their potential.
 The need for special programming depends on the discrepancy between a child’s development and that of his or her classmates (Lohman, 2012).

-Universal screening for gifted and talented services begins in grade 2.
+Universal screening for gifted and talented services begins in kindergarten.
+Teachers use data to identify students in grades K-2 who are eligible for accelerated concepts and lessons.
+Universal screening for gifted and talented services continues in Grade 2.
 A matrix with multiple data sources is used to identify students showing the potential for performing at high levels of ability when compared with other students of a similar age.

-- Majority of “exceeds standards” on standards-based report card for ELA and Math
+- Majority of “exceeds standards” on the standards-based report card for ELA and Math

 - InView Assessment